Swivel-Finance/scrivel/README.md

 ### psa
 We suggest you create a virtual environment for this and every python project.
+Regardless of your environment, your `PRIVATE_KEY` must be set as an environment variable.

 #### assure you have python available
 This is a python project, i'm just going to assume you have a python available.
 If not, do that first.